The 4 Nutrition Tips Every Breastfeeding Mama Should Follow

 2. One handed snacks will be your best friend

 You’ll be spending a lot of time feeding your little one, and this is a great opportunity to give your body some convenient fuel to help you get through the day.
+While you’re breastfeeding, plan for snacks that are easy to eat one-handed.
+Anything to make multitasking easier is a plan I’m on board with!

 Some great options to stock up on include mixed nuts, crackers and hummus, popcorn, fruit, yogurt, roasted chickpeas, or homemade muffins.